 The Institute of Oriental Medicine has no responsibility to find or assist a student in funding housing.
+The Institute does not operate dormitories or other housing facilities.
+The Institute does not provide assistance nor does it have any responsibility to assist students in finding housing.
 Housing in the immediate area is available in two story walkup and garden apartments.
-Monthly rent for a one- bedroom unit is approximately \$1,200 a month. (www.apartmentguide.com)
+Monthly rent for a one-bedroom unit is approximately \$1,200 a month. (www.apartmentguide.com)